-Introduction to Physical Therapy presents foundational information to students beginning this course of study.
-Students will begin to understand the role, range of work, and professional behaviors required of a physical therapist assistant (PTA).
-Topics presented include, but are not limited to, the history of the profession, the scope of practice and relationship between the physical therapist (PT) and PTA, the role of the PTA as a part of the health care team, the relationship between the PTA and patient, the American Physical Therapy Association (APTA), the Missouri State PTA practice act, physical therapy documentation, medical and physical therapy terminology, and evidence-based practice.
-As the medical model begins to emphasize wellness, this course will also present life skills including stress management, fitness, nutrition, avoidance of health risks, and disease prevention strategies.
+This course presents foundational information to students applying to the PTA Program.
+Students begin to understand the role, range of work, and professional behaviors required of a physical therapist assistant (PTA).
+Topics presented include, but are not limited to, the history of the profession, practice settings, communication between the physical therapist (PT) and PTA and between the PTA and patient, the American Physical Therapy Association (APTA), basic legal, ethical, and payment standards, physical therapy documentation, medical and physical therapy terminology, evidence-based practice, and leadership and lifelong learning options.
 (F)